Chia-Network/chia-dev-guides/guides/tutorials/coin-spend-rpc.md

 title: RPC Coin Spend
 ---

 This tutorial teaches you how to spend a coin with any puzzle using RPC calls.
-We will be using the password-locked coin puzzle from [How to lock coin with a custom puzzle](custom_puzzle_lock) as an example.
+We will be using the [password-locked coin](/guides/chialisp-first-smart-coin) puzzle as an example.

 ## Get your coin's info (amount, puzzle hash & parent info)